-- 3.1 The Secretary of State has produced guidance on the Act's provisions relating to openness and accountability in local pay, to which we must have regard.
+3.1 The Secretary of State has produced guidance on the Act's provisions relating to openness and accountability in local pay, to which we must have regard.
 This statement takes full account of this guidance as well as the provisions of the Act.
-This includes ensuring that there is an appropriate relationship between the pay levels of our senior managers and of all other employees. - 3.2 It also takes account of: - the Local Government Transparency Code 2015 issued by the Department for Communities and Local Government in February 2015 - Openness and Accountability in Local Pay: Guidance under S40 of Localism Act 2011 issued in February 2012 - Openness and Accountability in Local Pay: Guidance under S40 of Localism Act 2011 Supplementary Guidance issued in February 2013 - guidance issued by the Joint National Council (JNC) for Local Authority Chief Executives on pay policy statements, published in November 2011 and supplementary notes published in January and March 2012 - The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 - The Public Sector Exit Payment Regulations 2016 (delayed implementation likely in 2018) - The Repayment of Public Sector Exit Payments Regulations 2015 (delayed implementation likely in 2018) - Employment and equalities legislation affecting local authority employers, where relevant.
+This includes ensuring that there is an appropriate relationship between the pay levels of our senior managers and of all other employees.

+3.2 It also takes account of:

+- the Local Government Transparency Code 2015 issued by the Department for Communities and Local Government in February 2015 - Openness and Accountability in Local Pay: Guidance under S40 of Localism Act 2011 issued in February 2012 - Openness and Accountability in Local Pay: Guidance under S40 of Localism Act 2011 Supplementary Guidance issued in February 2013 - guidance issued by the Joint National Council (JNC) for Local Authority Chief Executives on pay policy statements, published in November 2011 and supplementary notes published in January and March 2012 - The Public Sector Exit Payment Regulations 2016 (delayed implementation) - The Repayment of Public Sector Exit Payments Regulations 2015 (delayed implementation) - Employment and equalities legislation affecting local authority employers, where relevant.